-Named after Italian café owner, António Marrare, this steak dish was born at one of his establishments in the Baixa neighbourhood.
+Named after Italian café owner António Marrare, this steak dish was born at one of his establishments in the Baixa neighborhood.
 None of his four cafés exists anymore, but his eponymous dish does.
 The perfect bife à Café is a lightly fried, rare steak swimming in a thick sauce of cream, butter, and meat juices.

 There are dozens of similar versions around Lisbon or at least a steak-with-creamy-sauce attempt.
-Few places stay true to the original recipe as well as Café de São Bento, a classic restaurant in the Rato neighbourhood in business for over 30 years.
+Few places stay true to the original recipe, as well as Café de São Bento, a classic restaurant in the Rato neighborhood in business for over 30 years.

 Grilled sardines, Lisbon’s loveliest summer dish

-In June, as the city prepares for the santos populares festivities, streets in the historic neighbourhoods are decorated with wall-to-wall colourful strings, street vendors begin selling pots of fragrant basil (manjericos), and the scent of freshly grilled sardines lets you know you’re hungry even before your stomach takes notice.
+In June, as the city prepares for the santos populares festivities, streets in the historic neighborhoods are decorated with wall-to-wall colorful strings, street vendors begin selling pots of fragrant basil (manjericos), and the scent of freshly grilled sardines lets you know you’re hungry even before your stomach takes notice.

 The perfect grilled sardine is seasoned with rock salt, cooked to a crispy skin over charcoal, and fits neatly from end to end on a slice of homemade-style bread moistened with the fish’s natural oils and fats.
 Boiled white potatoes with salad on the side are optional.